PhilippKuelpmann/oottest/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# oottest
+# Out-of-treatment testing (oottest)

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of oottest is to
+oottest implements the out-of-treatment testing from Kuelpmann and Kuzmics (2020).
+Out-of treatment testing allows for a direct, pairwise likelihood comparison of theories, calibrated with pre-existing data.

 ## Installation